-Test Description Use and Comments Anti-hepatitis B core (anti-HBc), IgM Detects only the IgM antibody to the hepatitis B core antigen Used to detect acute infections; sometimes present in chronic infections as well Hepatitis B e-antigen (HBeAG) Detects protein produced and released into the blood Often used as a marker of ability to spread the virus to other people (infectivity); it may also be used to monitor the effectiveness of treatment.
+Test Description Use and Comments Hepatitis B e-antigen (HBeAG) Detects protein produced and released into the blood Often used as a marker of ability to spread the virus to other people (infectivity); it may also be used to monitor the effectiveness of treatment.
 However, there are some types (strains) of HBV that do not make e-antigen; these are especially common in the Middle East and Asia.
 In areas where these strains of HBV are common, testing for HBeAg is not very useful to determine whether the virus can be spread to others.
 Anti-hepatitis B e antibody (Anti-HBe) Detects antibody produced by the body in response to the hepatitis B "e" antigen Used to monitor acute infections in those who have recovered from acute hepatitis B infection; anti-HBe will be present along with anti-HBc and anti-HBs.
-Hepatitis B viral DNA Detects hepatitis B viral genetic material in the blood A positive test indicates that the virus is multiplying in a person's body and that person is highly contagious.
+Hepatitis B viral DNA Detects hepatitis B viral genetic material in the blood A positive test indicates that the virus is multiplying in a person's body and that person is contagious.
 The test is often used to monitor the effectiveness of antiviral therapy in people with chronic HBV infections.
 Hepatitis B virus resistance mutations Detects mutations in the particular virus causing a person's infection that allows the virus to be resistant to treatments (reverse transcriptase inhibitors) Helps to select appropriate treatment, especially in people who have been treated previously or in those who are not responding to treatment

-While the tests described above are specific for HBV, other liver tests such as AST, ALT, and gamma-glutamyl transferase (GGT) may be used to monitor the progress of the disease.
+While the tests described above are specific for HBV, other liver tests such as aspartate aminotransferase (AST), alanine aminotransferase (ALT), and gamma-glutamyl transferase (GGT) may be used to monitor the progress of the disease.
 In some cases, a liver biopsy may be performed to evaluate how much damage has occurred to the liver.